-FITNESS COURTS: Keōpūolani Regional Park
+Fitness Court at Keōpūolani Regional Park

-Maui artist Courtney Holland has been selected to design a work of public art at the Keōpūolani Regional Park site that engages a diverse public audience and celebrates the site’s history, culture and sense of place.
-Bookmark this page for ongoing updates! |
+Maui artist Courtney Holland was selected by community panel to design a work of public art at the Keōpūolani Regional Park site that engages a diverse public audience and celebrates the site’s history, culture and sense of place. |

 Courtney Holland | @theluckyholland